 If you tend to get a lot of presents in gift bags, chances are you’ll end up with a lot of tissue paper.
 The same goes for clothing items.

-Set all of those aside so you can reuse them when packing up your Christmas ornaments and decorations.
+Set all those aside to reuse them when packing your Christmas ornaments and decorations.

 Use Packing Peanuts

-If you’re like my family, you probably order a lot of items online.
+If you’re like my family, you probably order many items online.

 You can also save the foam peanuts or other packaging materials that came in those packages received in the mail.